CurtTilmes/perl6-eredis/README.md

 ## Async writing

-If you use the :async option, the write calls will be queued and sent to the Redis server in the background, and the call will return immediately.
+If you use the :async option, the write calls will be queued and sent to the Redis server in the background and the call will return immediately.
 This can dramatically speed up multiple writes.
-You can wait for writes to complete with $r.write-wait.
+You can wait for pending writes to complete with $r.write-wait.

     for ^100 { $r.set("key:$_", $_, :async) }
+    say "Pending writes: $r.write-pending()";
     $r.write-wait;

 ## Pipeline reads